 Are freshmen allowed to have cars on campus?

-Freshmen who reside on campus are not allowed to have cars.
+Yes, freshmen who reside on campus are allowed to have cars.

 Are freshmen required to live on campus?